facebookarchive/AsyncDisplayKit/README.md

 ## Getting Help

 We use Slack for real-time debugging, community updates, and general talk about ASDK.
-Signup at http://asdk-slack-auto-invite.herokuapp.com or email AsyncDisplayKit(at)gmail.com to get an invite.
+[Signup](http://asdk-slack-auto-invite.herokuapp.com) youself or email AsyncDisplayKit(at)gmail.com to get an invite.

 ## Contributing

 We welcome any contributions.
-See the [CONTRIBUTING file](https://github.com/facebook/AsyncDisplayKit/blob/master/CONTRIBUTING.md) for how to get involved.
+See the [CONTRIBUTING](https://github.com/facebook/AsyncDisplayKit/blob/master/CONTRIBUTING.md) file for how to get involved.

 ## License